gem-pasteur/macsyfinder/doc/source/developer_guide/overview.rst

     Solution

         It's a systems combination for one replicon.
-        Technically it's a list of Systems.
         The best solution for a replicon, is the combination of all systems found in this replicon which maximize the score.

 MacSyFinder project structure
 -----------------------------